destel/rill/README.md

 Rill is context-agnostic, meaning that it does not enforce any specific context usage.
 However, it's recommended to make user-defined pipeline stages context-aware.
-This is especially important for the initial stage, as it allows to stop feeding the pipeline with new items when the context is canceled.
+This is especially important for the initial stage, as it allows to stop feeding the pipeline with new items after the context cancellation.

-In the example below the `CheckAllUsersExist` function uses several concurrent workers to check if all users from the given list exist.
-The function returns as soon as it encounters a non-existent user.
+In the example below the `CheckAllUsersExist` function uses several concurrent workers to check if all users
+from the given list exist.
+When an error occurs (like a non-existent user), the function returns that error
-Such early return triggers the context cancellation, which in-turn stops all remaining users fetches.
+and cancels the context, which in turn stops all remaining user fetches.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-Context)
 ```go